Flu vaccinations 2020/21

-PLEASE DO NOT ATTEND EITHER SURGERY UNLESS YOU HAVE CALLED US FIRST
+PLEASE DO NOT ATTEND EITHER SURGERY UNLESS YOU HAVE PHONED US FIRST OR YOU HAVE BEEN ASKED TO ATTEND

 Please see below for the steps the practice has taken due to the situation with Covid-19:

 - We have temporarily turned off the ability to book appointments online.
-This is to prevent possible cases booking appointments without being screened first.
 All other aspects of Online Access (requesting prescriptions etc.) are still working

 - We are issuing all prescriptions via EPS which is an electronic service where your prescription will be sent directly and securely to a pharmacy of your choice for collection.
 If you don’t already have a nominated pharmacy, please let us know your chosen pharmacy by noting this on your next prescription request